David Garrick: Early life

 At the age of 19, Garrick, who had been educated at Lichfield Grammar School, enrolled in Samuel Johnson's Edial Hall School.
 Garrick showed an enthusiasm for the theatre very early on and he appeared in a school production around this time in the role of Sergeant Kite in George Farquhar's The Recruiting Officer.
 After Johnson's school was closed, he and Garrick, now friends, travelled to London together to seek their fortunes.
-Upon his arrival in 1737, Garrick and his brother became partners in a wine business with operations in both London and Lichfield with David taking the London operation.
+Upon his arrival in 1737, Garrick and his brother became partners in a wine business with operations in London and Lichfield, with David taking the London operation.

 The business did not flourish, possibly due to Garrick's distraction by amateur theatricals.
 Playwright Samuel Foote remarked that he had known Garrick to have only three quarts of vinegar in his cellar and still called himself a wine merchant.
 He was supposedly a pupil at Sir Joseph Williamson's Mathematical School.

-In 1740, four years after Garrick's arrival in London, and with his wine business failing, he saw his first play, a satire, Lethe: or Aesop in the Shade, produced at the Theatre Royal, Drury Lane.
+In 1740, four years after Garrick arrived in London, and with his wine business failing, he saw his first play, a satire, Lethe: or Aesop in the Shade, produced at the Theatre Royal, Drury Lane.
 Within a year he was appearing professionally, playing small parts at the Goodman's Fields Theatre under the management of Henry Giffard.
-The Goodman's Fields Theatre had been shuttered by the Licensing Act of 1737 which closed all theatres that did not hold the letters patent and required all plays to be approved by the Lord Chamberlain before performance.
+The Goodman's Fields Theatre had been closed by the Licensing Act 1737, which closed all theatres that did not hold the letters patent and required all plays to be approved by the Lord Chamberlain before the performance.
 Garrick's performances at the theatre were a result of Giffard's help with Garrick's wine business.
 Giffard had helped Garrick win the business of the Bedford Coffee-house, an establishment patronised by many theatrical and literary people and a location Garrick frequented.